-Property Rights Index - Vanuatu Compared to Pacific
+Property Rights Index in Vanuatu compared to Pacific

 Vanuatu: Property rights index